-Now that you’ve seen the advantage of having an optimized GMB profile, (sometimes referred to as Google Map listing optimization) let’s walk through some simple steps you can take to make your business show up and shine in local search listings.
+Now that you’ve seen the advantage of GMB SEO, (sometimes referred to as Google Map listing optimization) let’s walk through some simple steps you can take to make your business show up and shine in local search listings.

 1 – Add Photos